microchip-pic-avr-examples/avr128da48-cnano-bootloader-mplabx/README.md

 In order to upload the application image follow this steps:
 1. Connect the board to the PC.

-2. Check the COM port the AVR128DA48 Curiosity Nano was connected to by opening *Device Manager* in Windows:
+2. Check the COM port the AVR128DA48 Curiosity Nano was connected to by opening *Device Manager* in Windows®:
 <br><img src="images/AVR-DA_Bootloader_COM_port.png" width="500">

 3. Open in MPLAB X the two projects: